B-Roux/momlib/docs/reference/linalg.md

 Arguments
 - matrix: The matrix to row-reduce.
-- rref: Whether to compute the reduced row-echelon form by Gauss-Jordan elimination, or compute a non-reduced row-echelon form by simple Gaussian elimination.
+- form: Whether to compute the reduced row-echelon form by Gauss-Jordan elimination, or compute a non-reduced row-echelon form by simple Gaussian elimination.
-    Optional, defaults to true.
+    Optional, defaults to 'rref'.

 ---